rails/rails/guides/source/active_model_basics.md

 ### Validations

-Validations module adds the ability to class objects to validate them in Active Record style.
+`ActiveModel::Validations` module adds the ability to class objects to validate them in Active Record style.

 ```ruby
 class Person